 Self-refresh is significantly more power-efficient than auto-refresh, both in terms of DRAM power and external memory controller power.
 However, our search of DRAM datasheets reveals no DRAMs with a programmable self-refresh period.
 It is either 64 ms or temperature compensated, neither of which approaches the quasi-non-volatile RAPID refresh periods.
-If there exists a DRAM with a programmable self-refresh period, RAPID can exploit self-refresh directly by setting the self-refresh period.
+If there exists a DRAM with a programmable self-refresh period, RAPID can exploit self-refresh directly by setting the self-refresh period to the RAPID refresh period.